abdelmonem55/learn-rust/w-near.md

  assert!(amount > 0, "Requires positive attached deposit");
 ```

-macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line at file 'w_near.rs' calling macro and as we see it is like function call but have '!' so here we call macro called 'assert' to assert condtion is true if not so it will panic
+macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line at file 'w_near.rs' calling macro and as we see it is like function call but have '!' so here we call macro called 'assert' to assert condtion is true if not so it will panic.

 ----